2019 New England Patriots season: Week 13: at Houston Texans

+The loss snapped the Patriots' eight-game winning streak against the Texans, losing to them for the first time since the 2009 season.

 Week 14: vs. Kansas City Chiefs

 This was the Pats' second loss in a row this season, and their first home loss since October 1, 2017 against the Carolina Panthers.
+A game tying drive in the fourth quarter was halted by a turnover on downs with 1:11 left.
 Following the loss, Tom Brady posted "We're on to Cincinnati", referencing Bill Belichick's famous line from a press conference following a loss in 2014 against the Chiefs, where the Patriots were also scheduled to play the Bengals the following week.

 Week 15: at Cincinnati Bengals

 This was the Pats' first win in Cincinnati since 2007, the same year the Pats became the first team to win all regular season games since the league expanded to 16 games in 1978.
 They also avoided a possible 3-game losing streak for the first time since 2002.

 Week 16: vs. Buffalo Bills

 Despite dominating time of possession in the first half, New England found itself tied with Buffalo by halftime due to a Rex Burkhead fumble on the opening drive and a failed fourth down conversion, which led to points for the Bills.
 After a back-and-forth third quarter, New England regained the lead as Burkhead scored a go-ahead touchdown with just over 5 minutes to go.
 Buffalo drove down the field on its final drive, but the Patriots defense stifled Josh Allen and the Bills offense as the drive stalled at the New England 14-yard line.
 With the win, the Patriots improved to 12–3, clinching the AFC East divisional title for the 11th straight year.
 This would end up being Tom Brady's final win in a Patriots uniform.
+This also marked the last time the Patriots clinched AFC East and swept the Bills as of 2024.